mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

 # conda config --add channels bioconda
 # conda config --add channels conda-forge

-conda create -n cutadapt cutadapt
+conda create -n cutadaptenv cutadapt
 # this is specifically for cutadapt, which doesn't play well with other KoKo modules